 The reasoning above relies on assuming the existence of finite QNM frequencies $\omega_N$.
-The argument is valid as it is known that the frequencies $\omega_N$ corresponds to those of a P\"oschl--Teller potential, see e.g.~\cite{Casals:2009zh}.
-Independently of their connection with the Nariai spacetime, QNMs associated with P\"oschl--Teller potential are typically employed as toy models in gravitational wave physics, with particular recent discussion in the context of the hyperboloidal framework~\cite{Jaramillo:2020tuu}.
+The argument is valid, as it is known that the frequencies $\omega_N$ correspond to those of a P\"oschl-Teller potential, see, e.g.,~\cite{Casals:2009zh}.
+Independent of their connection with the Nariai spacetime, QNMs associated with the P\"oschl-Teller potential are typically employed as toy models in gravitational wave physics, with particular recent discussion in the context of the hyperboloidal framework~\cite{Jaramillo:2020tuu}.

-To connect all these different strategies, we solve here the QNM problem of the aforementioned spacetimes analytically, where the relation between the different parametrisation of the Nariai spacetime arises when treating wave equation for the massless scalar field $\Psi(x)$ in the time domain.
+To connect all these different strategies, we solve here the QNM problem of the aforementioned spacetimes analytically, where the relation between the different parametrization of the Nariai spacetime arises when treating wave equation for the massless scalar field $\Psi(x)$ in the time domain.